Lolo58ulti/MacStrike/README.md

 # Disclaimer

+This is a non-commercial project and does not involve any distribution of copyrighted software

-I cannot guaranty that it will work on your system.
-This is **HIGHLY experimental** and may even cause your computer to crash.
+I cannot guarantee that it will work on your system.
+This is HIGHLY experimental and may even cause your computer to crash.

-I am not responsible for any damage or data loss caused to your device as result of following this guide.
+I (Lolo58ulti) am not responsible for any damage or data loss caused to your device as a result of following this guide.
 Use at your own risk.

-This project is not related to any mentioned software/companies
+This project is not related to any mentioned software or companies.
+All trademarks and copyrighted content belong to their respective owners and are only used under fair use for identification purposes only.

-**Do not report any issues to [NetEase Games](https://www.neteasegames.com)**
+Do not report any issues to NetEase Games.

-For wine related issues, please refer to [WineHQ](winehq.org),
+For Wine-related issues, please refer to WineHQ.

-And for KegWorks related issues, please refer to [KegWorks](https://github.com/Kegworks-App/Kegworks).
+For KegWorks-related issues, please refer to KegWorks.

-This project is only for Intel Macs (for now) I will try to update it as soon as possible to include M-Series macs

-Thanks for your Understanding.

 ## Requirements
 [Homebrew](https://brew.sh) (recommanded for further steps)